Anupam015/Atlan-Frontend-challenge-2022/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm install react-papaparse --save`
+react-papaparse is available on npm.
+It can be installed with the following command:

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**